kubeshop/.github/profile/README.md

 ## Hi there 👋

-[Kubeshop](http://kubeshop.io) is an accelerator focused on building open source tools for testers, developers, and SREs in the Cloud Native and Kubernetes ecosystem.
+[Kubeshop](http://kubeshop.io) is an accelerator focused on building tools for testers, developers, and SREs in the Cloud Native and Kubernetes ecosystem.
 We’re glad you’re here!

 ### Projects
 Here are the projects that we’re currently working on: